UrbanInstitute/nccs/_datasets/efile.md

 |2021 | 319445| 192642| 116404| 22469|
 |2022 | 158730| 135775|  81631|  7154|

-Form 990 filings contain a wealth of information, including details about an organization's revenue, expenses, assets, liabilities, executive compensation, board members, mission statement, and descriptions of its programs and activities.

-While most parts of Form 990 and Schedules are made available to the public, some sensitive information is redacted to protect the privacy of donors.

 Due to the absense of paper filers in this data series it is recommended for research that does not require the full population of filers.
 The larger the organization is the more likely they are to file electronically.
-Sample weights can be created by comparing efilers to the nonprofits in the BMF or Core files.
+Sample weights can also be created by comparing efilers to the nonprofits in the BMF or Core files.

+While most parts of Form 990 and Schedules are made available to the public, [some sensitive information is redacted by the IRS or nonprofits to protect the privacy of donors](https://www.adlercolvin.com/blog/2015/06/08/exempt-organizations-can-redact-donor-identifying-information-from-irs-form-990-schedule-b-before-public-disclosure/).